Originally Posted by Odessa American.

 While here, she kept in touch with her family by text and phone.
 She has a 14-year-old sister.

-Chaeha added that she would encourage other students to try out exchange programs.
+Chaeha added that she would encourage other students to try out foreign exchange programs.

 “I’m just thankful for everyone, my friends, all of my teachers.
 They helped me a lot because at first I had a problem listening (to) English.
 It was so hard, but now I want to stay here,” Chaeha said.